CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/login/README.md

 ## Logout

 Because of the way request authentication works, all that's needed in order to log a user out is to delete their session, because that will guarantee that all subsequent requests using their old `sid` will fail.

+We don't currently implement back-channel logout or other ties to the IdP but eventually we should.